bailey-lab/MIPTools/docs/app-reference/demux-qc-app.rst

 .. code-block:: none

 	# Required
-	-s    The sequencing platform used.
+	-p    The sequencing platform used.
 Can either be 'nextseq' or 'miseq'.

 Examples
 ========